leinson/delivery-fee-calculator/README.md

 Due to time constraints, the app is not yet foolproof.
 Following areas need to be worked on in the future:

 - There should be more precise checks of the form inputs, preferably informing the user in realtime when typing
-- Higher test coverage
+- Higher test coverage and testing more edge cases
 - "Delivery fee calculated successfully" only appears on the first calculation and after a reset.
 Should appear every time the Calculate button is pressed and the input is correct.
-- Make sure it is up to Typescript good praxis standards, since this is the first project I am using Typescript in.
+- Make sure it is up to Typescript good praxis, since this is the first project I am using Typescript in.